dftbplus/recipes/docs/transport/carbon2d-trans.rst

    Layer definition

-As currently there is no way to damp out small interactions, the PL must contain two unit cells in this case, as shown in figure :ref:`fig_transport_carbon2d-trans_4cell-7`.
-It follows that the correct definition of a PL depends both on the geometry of the system and the interaction cut-off distance.
+The PL must contain two unit cells, in this case, as shown in figure :ref:`fig_transport_carbon2d-trans_4cell-7`.
+It follows that the correct definition of a PL depends both on the geometry of the system and the interaction cut-off distance as defined in the SK files (In the first line of the SK-files as grid spacing * grid points, in atomic units).
+The cutoff distance can be shortened slightly using the option `SKTruncation` in the Hamiltonian section, however users should be aware that this impacts the electronic properties of the system, hence should be used by expert users only.

-After having defined a proper PL, we then build a structure consisting of a device region with 2 PLs and contacts at each end of this region, each with 2 PLs.
+After having defined a proper PL, we then build a tructure consisting of a device region with 2 PLs and contacts at each end of this region, each with 2 PLs.